junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

   - For kidney infection: Take two 480 mg tablets 2 times a day for 10 days.

-  - Adults with HIV can take a 480 mg dose of cotrimoxazole 2 times every day—with lots of water—to prevent diarrhea, pneumonia, and other infections.
+  - Adults with HIV can take a 480 mg dose of cotrimoxazole 2 times every day, with lots of water, to prevent diarrhea, pneumonia, and other infections.
 Avoiding infections will help people with HIV live longer, healthier lives.

   - Children with HIV should also take cotrimoxazole.